AndryRafam/aegis/simpleCipher/Readme.txt

-This folder contains the encryption algorithm implementation using cryptoPP.
+This folder contains the cipher function for files (and folders) encryption.